mtgrosser/nodo/README.md

 Nodo.modules_root = Rails.root.join('vendor', 'node_modules')
 ```

-The rationale behind this is NPM modules being external vendor dependencies, which
+The rationale for this is NPM modules being external vendor dependencies, which
 should not clutter the application root directory.

 With this new default, all `yarn` operations should be done after `cd`ing to `vendor`.